grahamseamans/console_cube/README.md

-# Spinning Cube
+# Spinning 3d Shapes

-It's also got a tetrahedron but more the merrier.
+To run: `$ python scr/main.py`

-It should run in a average python setup, the strangest library used is numpy, and the console commands are VT100 so they should work almost everywhere.
+This program will run a spinning cube and tetrahedron to the console window.
+It should run in an average Python setup.
+The strangest library used is Numpy, and the console commands are VT100 so they should work almost everywhere.

-I want to fix the gaps between triangles on faces that can be seen on the cube, but I've got to sink some time into more practical issues.
+It's a work in progress that I get to whenever I have a little time, so it is updated, but very irregularly.

 I hope this bring you joy like it does for me! look at those bad boys spin. :)